The Treachery of Images in the Digital Sovereignty Debate

 Data is a further subset in the superset.
-Ever since the 1983 decision of the German constitutional court, the European perspective has relied on information self-determination; personal data belongs to a person from which it was extracted.
-Here, the concepts of territorial (national) sovereignty and self-sovereignty meet.
-If you recall, one of the earlier quotations ended to a wording ``\textit{governmental acts on its territory without its consent}''.
-But in terms of self-sovereignty, the bargain has long been about ``\textit{selling your soul while negotiating the conditions}'' \citep{Belli17}, a phrasing that refers to the dubiousness of consenting to the conditions of digital services and applications.
-For this reason, the GDPR, like other emerging legislations~\citep{Tunney20}, have moved, or at least have tried to move, away from consent as a mechanism for the rule of law.
+Ever since the 1983 decision of the German constitutional court, the European perspective has relied on information self-determination; personal data belongs to a person from whom it was extracted.
+Yet, in terms of self-sovereignty in the digital realm, the bargain has long been about ``\textit{selling your soul while negotiating the conditions}'' \citep{Belli17}, a phrasing that refers to the dubiousness of consenting to the conditions of digital services and applications.
+For this reason, the GDPR, like other emerging legislations~\citep{Tunney20}, have moved, or at least have tried to move, away from consent as a single mechanism for the rule of law in this context.
 At the same time, in Europe, there has been a trend toward strengthening self-sovereignty through voluntary data-sharing that benefits also the economy.

 Here, too, the image suffers from a paradox; do they understand, when they sell their souls for voluntary data sharing?
 A thorough literature search of empirical studies is not necessary to put forward an answer that most of them do not understand what they are consenting to (for the background of this privacy paradox see, e.g., \citealt{Norberg07}).
 There are no reasons to suspect that this claim would be different for altruistic data-sharing.